 Who should build their own crane with a kit?
 When should kit cranes not be used?
 The ideal customer for a crane kit is a steel fabricator or contractor who has mechanical expertise and certified welding capability.
 This customer must understand what’s included in their purchase and be able to read a blueprint and wiring interconnection diagram.
 Also, they’re willing to take the time to properly assemble the pre-engineered kit to ensure their overhead crane runs smoothly and safely.

 Meanwhile, customers with more complex needs should buy a hard-wired crane and professional installation.
-This includes larger spans, special environmental conditions, a hazardous location, or extraordinary requirements.
+This includes larger spans, special environmental conditions, a hazardous location or other extraordinary requirements.
 Special lifting situations may require a customized system or configuration of equipment.

 Shupper-Brickle equipment offers both crane kits and customized bridge crane solutions.
 Contact us for questions about cost-saving DIY overhead cranes.